benchristel/sindarin/possessives.md

 you can say "a friend", "the friend", or "my friend", but not "a my friend" or "the my friend".

 Not so in Sindarin!
-It very common to say something like [.s i vellon nîn] "my friend", combining both the definite article [.s i] and the possessive pronoun [.s nîn].
+It's very common to say something like [.s i vellon nîn] "my friend", combining both the definite article [.s i] and the possessive pronoun [.s nîn].